suvadeepghoshal/suvadeepghoshal/README.md

 - **Database**: Versatile with relational databases like MySQL and PostgreSQL, with a touch of MongoDB.

 ## 🎓 Teaching & Learning
 I'm a **CS mentor**, guiding budding enthusiasts through programming and math.
-I’m always eager to learn, adapt, and yes, I've mastered the art of *GOOGLING*.
+I’m always eager to learn and adapt, and yes, I've mastered the art of *GOOGLING*.

 ## 🌍 Beyond the Screen
 - 🏍️ I'm an avid motorcycle rider, always ready to hit the road and feel the wind against my face.